-Norfolk neighborhoods like the housing projects of Youngs Park, Diggs Park or Curry Park are some of the biggest communities in Norfolk, along with sections of apartment complexes like Titus Town or the Oakmont / Tanners Creek area.
+Norfolk areas like the housing projects of Youngs Park, Diggs Park or Curry Park are some of the biggest communities in Norfolk, along with sections of apartment complexes like Titus Town or the Oakmont / Tanners Creek area.

 Outside of the housing complexes, large communities of Park Place or Shoop Park, with some being historic, may soon replace the housing projects as the national trend of gentrification is out with the old and in with the new.

 Before the city’s black population accounted for the majority of Norfolk’s neighborhoods, the Church Street area was a community that was the heart of Norfolk’s African-American society.

 As most neighborhoods of Norfolk officially became part of the city during the early 1900s, the era between the 1940s and the 1960s helped the Norfolk black population to move and live in other parts of the city, other than the Church Street community they had become accustomed to.

 The relocation was mainly due to the creation of Norfolk’s housing authority, which would lead to the demolishing of the historic Church Street area as urban renewal with the construction of housing projects changed the makeup of the community.

 These factors, along with white flight after World War II, helped communities like Park Place or areas around Tidewater Drive to become predominantly African-American, between the late 1940s and the beginning of the 1970s.

 Many of the older Norfolk neighborhoods were abandoned by white families who relocated into other sections of Norfolk as the city demolished a few of the original black communities of Norfolk.